ammar-abu-yaman/Snake-Web-Game/README.md

 *download or clone the project to your device.

-*In the comand line enter the following comands
+*In the comand line enter the following comands:
   *cd "project's folder location".
   *py manage.py runserver 8080.